roiyad/challenge/README.md

 ---

+### How to start the script
+1. First make sure your Chrome extension is working
+2. First you need an open AI security key
+3. After you got it paste the key on row 7 in gpt_playground.js where it has written YOUR_OPENAI_API_KEY unmark the shadow and you good to go

 Mikasa is designed to enhance your coding experience by providing **intelligent guidance** while ensuring that you stay engaged in the learning process!